openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

   array expresses the Verifiers preference for what is returned.
 A wallet MUST prioritise returning the most preferred option.

-With regard to the `claim_sets` syntax, the purpose of it to provide a way for a verifier to describe alternative ways a given credential can satisfy their request, the array ordering should express the Verifiers preference for how the request should be fulfilled where the first element in the array is the most preferred and the last element in the array is the least preferred.
+The purpose of the `claim_sets` syntax is to provide a way for a verifier to describe alternative ways a given credential can satisfy the request.
+The array ordering expresses the Verifier's preference for how the request should be fulfilled where the first element in the array is the most preferred and the last element in the array is the least preferred.
 Verifiers should use the principle of least information disclosure to influence how they order these options.
-For example a proof of age request should prioritise requesting an attribute like `age_over_18` ahead of requesting an attribute like `birth_date`.
+For example, a proof of age request should prioritize requesting an attribute like `age_over_18` over an attribute like `birth_date`.

 If the Wallet cannot deliver all unconditional claims requested by the Verifier according to these rules, it MUST NOT return the respective Credential.